10 Best Herbal Essential Oils For Cavities

 eucalyptus globulus essential oil

-Eucalyptus globulus, commonly known as the mountain gum or blue gum tree, is a widely used source of essential oil that has been traditionally valued for its medicinal properties.
+Eucalyptus globulus, commonly known as Australian eucalyptus, is a popular source of essential oils that has been traditionally used for its antimicrobial and anti-inflammatory properties.

 4. Origanum vulgare